United States–Uzbekistan relations: Military relations

 Following the 9/11 terrorist attacks in the United States, Uzbekistan approved of the U.S. Central Command's request for access to an air base, the Karshi-Khanabad airfield, in southern Uzbekistan, to station 1,500 of its armed forces, in exchange for security guarantees and assistance with its own internal terrorism.
 Despite his human rights record, Uzbek President Islam Karimov condemned Saddam Hussein and supported the controversial Iraq War, and continued allowing the U.S. to place troops on the ground as well as use the Uzbek airbase, K2, for support activities and for deployment and command and control of Special Forces into all of Afghanistan except for the Khandahar region.
-However, Uzbekistan demanded that the U.S. withdraw from the airbases after the 2005 Andijan Unrest and the critical U.S. reaction to the incident.
-Following year Uzbekistan formally joined the Collective Security Treaty Organization.
+However, Uzbekistan demanded that the U.S. withdraw from the airbases after the 2005 Andijan massacre and the critical U.S. reaction to the incident.
+Following year Uzbekistan formally joined the Collective Security Treaty Organization (CSTO).

 In 2012, Uzbekistan opted to formally withdraw from the Russian-led CSTO alliance, leading some to debate whether such a move indicated a shift in its foreign policy to the West, possibly influenced by its increasingly vital strategic position in Central Asia and NATO's withdrawal from neighboring Afghanistan.
 However, Uzbekistan remains a part of the Shanghai Cooperation Organisation, of which both Russia and China are part of, and of which it is the only non-founding member.

 Amid the American exit and Taliban takeover of Afghanistan in August 2021, the Afghan Air Force flew 22 American military planes and 24 helicopters to Uzbekistan.
 In August 2024, the United States and Uzbekistan formalised an agreement to form a joint program that would permit the latter country to keep the aircraft with American technical assistance.